styledbycatphillips-del/styled-by-cat-phillips/docs/launch-calendar-nov.md

 **Week 3 (Nov 11–17):**
 - LinkedIn Post 3: Official launch announcement
-  - "Executive Presence by Cat Phillips is here.
+  - "Executive Presence by Kirksey House is here.
 For professionals ready to align how they show up with who they've become."
 - IG Reel: Before/After metaphor (graphics + voiceover)
 - Email 3: "From Polished to Powerful" (launch announcement + CTA)
 - Blog Post 1: "Why Executive Presence Is a Leadership Skill"